10 Epic Nike Classics Every Swoosh Fan Should Own!

 Nike Mag Back to the Future (1989)

 Back to the Future didn’t do it the first time but it sure did the second time.
 When it dropped on Marty McFly’s feet in self-lacing mode!
 This high-top futuristic sneaker is among the Nike classics we can’t get enough of.
-Two super limited restocks took place in 2011 and 2016.
+Two super-limited restocks took place in 2011 and 2016.
 In support of the Michael J. Fox Foundation for Parkinson’s Research.
-The first restock is reselling for $11K on average.
-Whereas the second restock 5 years later is now at $31K.
-If these jetstream Nike classics are set to drop every 5 years, we have our alarm set for 2021!
+The first restock is reselling for $21,097 on average.
+Whereas the second restock 5 years later is now at $28,000!

 Nike Air Max 90 (1990)

-The Nike Air Max 90 is considered the second best Air Max model after the original Air Max 1.
-It was designed by Tinker Hatfiled and first released 3 years after model 1 in 1990 (do you see the Nike release chain, people?!) in the famous Infrared colorway.
+The Nike Air Max 90 is considered the second-best Air Max model after the original Air Max 1.
+It was designed by Tinker Hatfield and released 3 years after model 1 in 1990 (do you see the Nike release chain, people?!) in the famous Infrared colorway.
 It’s also mostly famous for its Duck Camo colorways, which we saw a whole lot of this year.